Home » Prague » Prague Zoo tickets

 The Zoo also plays home to a few Malayan Tigers from Borneo.

-Endangered species such as Red Pandas, Malayan Tapirs etc. also inhabit this Zoo.
+Endangered species, such as red pandas and Malayan tapirs, also inhabit this zoo.

 If you visit with kids, don’t miss out on the Children’s Zoo, which houses domestic animals and is perfect for cuddling and petting.